VSI OpenVMS on KVM

 Use none if you are not using the Guest Console.

-If you are going to use the Guest Console or other graphical utilities, such as DECwindows, select the appropriate option.
+If you are going to use the Guest Console or other graphical software, such as DECwindows, select the appropriate option.

 --os-variant noneDisables OS auto-detection.